arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 for a bit more.

-Please, notice that this mechanism of passing `rest` around &mdash; which is now polluting `parsePerson` &mdash; has nothing to do with parsing a `Person`: it is the consequence of having changed the parser signature; if you will, it was caused by a *structural* or a *non-functional* change.
+Please, note that this mechanism of passing `rest` around &mdash;
+which is now polluting `parsePerson` &mdash; has nothing to do with parsing a `Person`: it is the consequence of having changed the parser signature; if you will, it was caused by a *structural* or a *non-functional* change.
 Therefore, it is a problem doomed to affect all our parsers, from now on.
 Damn!
 This is what the previous chapter referred to as the *effectful